 Adderall is a popular drug that is used by children and young adults to treat complications caused by attention-deficit/hyperactivity disorder.
 A study was recently released highlighting the sharp influx of ADHD among children, saying, “There has been a dramatic rise in the past two decades going from 6 [percent] to 10 percent.”

 The question asked in the article is whether these diagnoses represent a true increase in ADHD or if we’re just better at diagnosing the disorder now through continued medical education efforts.
 It’s tough to distinguish the difference, but that could be a meaningful answer in determining this new information.
-In 2017, 14 percent of boys were diagnosed with ADHD in the United States versus a mere 9 percent back in 1997.

 So what is attention-deficit/hyperactivity disorder (ADHD) exactly?
 It is one of the most common mental disorders that affect children.
 It also affects many adults.
 Symptoms of the disorder include inattention (the inability to focus), hyperactivity (excess movement that is not fitting to the setting), and impulsivity (hasty acts that occur in the moment without thought).
 It can cause havoc in someone that suffers from its effects.
 Parents and teachers alike may think there is something wrong with the child, but often the young person requires medication to straighten out a chemical imbalance.
 Adderall has been the answer in many cases.